akashgajendra/akashgajendra/README.md

 -->

-My name is Akash Gajendra and I am a senior Computer Engineering with minors in Cybersecurity and Math.🤓 I am actively looking for full-time roles starting Sprint 2024.
+My name is Akash Gajendra and I am a senior Computer Engineering with minors in Cybersecurity and Math.🤓 I am actively looking for full-time roles starting Spring 2024.
 My current interests are software engineering and big data analytics/engineering applications.

 I have worked as a software engineering co-op @ **Moderna** where I provided software automation support of high throughput pre-clinical operations.
 I have also had professional experience working as an engineering co-op @ **CenterPoint Energy** delivering data and automation solutions to optimize operational logistics.
 I am experienced with building full-stack web applications (including UI and database design), embedded systems and building data pipelines for analytics/ML applications.